Family Travel to the French Riviera

 • Ski Resorts The Alpes-Maritimes department has 15 mountain resorts for skiers.
 Included are 460km of downhill slopes and 153km of cross-country runs.
 Among these resorts are Auron, the largest ski area in the department, and Valberg, which is located at the entrance to Mercantour National Park.
 In the off-season, these same areas offer sports enthusiasts the opportunity to hike and mountain bike.

 1. Bouches-du-Rhône This department lies in the southwest part of the region.
 Its name translates to “Mouth of the Rhône.”
 It is the third most populated department in France (after Nord and Paris).
-It is bordered to the west by the Occitanie region, to the north by the Vaucluse department, to the east by the Var department, and to the south by the Mediterranean Sea.
+It is bordered to the west by the Occitanie Region, to the north by the Vaucluse department, to the east by the Var department, and to the south by the Mediterranean Sea.
 Its capital city is Marseille.
 It is marked by diversity in landscapes and a truly Provençal culture.

 • Aix-en-Provence – Known as the birthplace of the famous French painter Paul Cézanne, Aix-en-Provence is sometimes called the City of 1,000 Fountains.
 While 1,000 might be a bit of an exaggeration, there are a great number of fountains in town, and your kids might enjoy counting how many they can find.
 It’s also fun and relaxing to stroll through the daily markets with flowers, food, and crafts on sale.